RSS

 2024

-US government embezzled $922 million bitcoins confiscated from crypto exchange
+The US government appropriated $922 million bitcoins confiscated from the crypto exchange

 At the end of February 2024, the US authorities transferred bitcoins totaling approximately $922 million from two cryptocurrency wallets that contained funds seized after hacking the Bitfinex cryptocurrency exchange in 2016.
 Then hackers were able to steal about 120 thousand bitcoins from users.